 I was locked out of my house, butt-ass naked with only a small camping towel, no keys, no phone.

-A million thoughts flew threw my mind: “How am I going to get inside?”
+A million thoughts flew through my mind: “How am I going to get inside?”
 “OMG I’m going to have to go to a neighbor and ask to use their phone with a towel so small I’m going to have to strategically prioritize what not to show,” and “This can’t be real!
 Seriously?
 This couldn’t be more ripped out of every sitcom that has ever existed.”
 At that point I just had to laugh and proclaim, “What the f$#k am I going to do now!”

 After a good bit of laughing at my own predicament and a fair bit of cursing, I hunkered down for a game plan.

 Step 1: Kick the sh!t out of the front door